Offer1-SanDiego/offer1-interview-exercise/README.md

 - Filter homes by City, Price, Number of Bedrooms
 - Show detailed view for a selected home

-However, if you really want to win over customers the following nice to haves would be greatly received by your customers:

-- Sign-in Page
-- Ability to share a home on social media
-- Send a message to the seller's agent

 ## Solution Details

 Create a detailed web app that solves for the following:

-- modularity/re-use of components
+- modularity
 - appropriate handling of flow/navigation
 - appropirate handling of data/state
-- Look and feel of the application (after all this is a GUI)
-- quality (unit or functional tests are extra credit)

-A sample [data set](./src/homes.json) representing properties has been included to help get you started on what an API call would likely return for the list of active properties.
-Due to limited timeframe for the assignment it is fine to mock out API calls, however, your application should still dispatch events as though it was making API calls to a service and handle/store data as though it was received from an API call.
+A sample [data set](./src/homes.json) representing properties has been included to help get you started on what a data model and API call would likely return for the list of active properties.
+Your solution should include frontend and backend code that solves for the above requirements.

-As each solution is reviewed there will be an emphasis on the use of ReactJS best practices, design patterns, use of standard packages, use of ES6.

 ## Submitting the Exercise

-1. Ensure that the scripts below (npm start/test/build) are all working for your solution.
-They should all run successfully.
+1. Ensure that the scripts needed to run your solution/app are all working and documented.
+They must all run successfully.

 2. Please make sure the repo is public.
-If you prefer to keep your repo private, then ensure you have granted read access to [tonyhernandez](https://github.com/tonyhernandez) and [mapayares](https://github.com/mapayares).
+If you prefer to keep your repo private, then ensure you have granted read access to [tonyhernandez](https://github.com/tonyhernandez).

 3. Completed the Google Form [here](https://forms.gle/We7VGi73apbECGKL6) once you are done with the code.
 Once submitted do not make any further changes to the code!